When you travel with Super Stars you need off camera flash to make them look good

 Light

-Now with this photo of the kids watching down the incline, the balls racing each other, I am using the pitch to lead your eye, but I am also using another element to help direct your attention—Light.
+With this photo of the kids watching the balls race each other down the incline, I am using the incline to lead your eye, but I am also now using another element to help direct your attention—light.

-I knew that if I didn’t use a light on the subject holding the weight, you might drift to anyone of the people in the background.
+I knew that if I didn’t use a light on the subject here, holding the weight, you may drift to any one of the people in the background.

-In this photo, you can see my photo assistant being a VALS [Voice Activated Light Stand].
-The flash is helping me pop the subject out from the crowd.
+In this photo, you can see my photo assistant, a VALS [Voice Activated Light Stand], helping me pop the subject out from the crowd.

-Now on the flash, I am using a 1/4 CTO gel that works well with the available light.
+Now, I am using a 1/4 CTO gel that works well with the flash’s available light.
 I started with 1/2 Plusgreen gel, but even with color correcting using the ExpoDisc, the color never looked right on the faces compared to the background.

 Nikon D4, 28-300mm, ISO 11400, ƒ/6.3, 1/100 Custom White Balance with ExpoDisc